 Make sure you keep the base of the next celery you buy, place it in a shallow dish of water, and then carefully watch it as it grows and grows.

 This is a brilliant experiment to try with your kids or even a way to expand your vegetable crops quickly and easily.

-If you enjoyed this article, please comment and share below.
+If you enjoyed this article, please comment and share it below.